 Yes, you can, and if there is a reasonable amount of evidence they were at fault, we’ll probably win your case.
 That doesn’t mean you can collect your settlement, however.

 If the uninsured driver has few to no assets we can seize, it may be difficult or impossible to recover all or even most of your damages.
-If we believe the other driver can’t pay the judgment, we will advise the client against pursuing a lawsuit because it is not in their best interest.
+If we believe the other driver cannot satisfy the judgment, we will advise the client against pursuing a lawsuit because it would not serve their interests.

 Often, the uninsured driver will declare bankruptcy, the judgment will be discharged, and the injured person will receive nothing after going through the time and stress of a trial.
 This is why we recommend UM/UI coverage on your auto insurance.